jtclowner/rock-paper-scissors/README.md

 ``Game2.sol`` takes the same logic and protects against these attack vectors by implementing a commit-reveal pattern that satisfies the following conditions:
 - All assets related to the random event are collected during the commitment, and users cannot retract or replace the commitment after it has been made.
-- Users cannot commit again for the same random event.
 - The outcome is locked at the time the commitment is made, and users cannot infer the outcome while they are making the commitment.

 These conditions are met with a ``private`` commitment mapping to prevent adversarial smart contracts from querying previous commitments in the contract state, an ``onlyEOA`` modifier to prevent auxilary smart contracts from calling the ``playGame`` function and reverting if the the desired outcome is not met, and a ``require`` for a minimum number of blocks having passed between commits and reveals in order to prevent transaction reorganisation by nodes.